Batoka Gorge Hydroelectric Power Station: Construction costs

 As of July 2018, the projected cost of development was estimated at US$4.5 billion.
 General Electric Africa has expressed interest in developing this power station under the design-build-operate-transfer arrangement, but with ownership reverting to Zambia and Zimbabwe, after the developers have recovered their investment plus profits.

 In June 2019, Bloomberg News reported that the construction contract had been awarded to a consortium comprising General Electric of the United States and Power Construction Corporation of China (PowerChina).
 Construction is expected to take from ten to thirteen years.

+Zambia announced it was canceling the 2019 PowerChina contract in 2024 due to irregular procurement procedures.